 There is no specific test for diagnosis and predicting disease activity in JIA.

-Imaging serves to improve the certainty of a diagnosis of JIA, to narrow the differential diagnosis and to evaluate joint damage.
+Imaging serves to improve the certainty of a diagnosis of JIA, narrow the differential diagnosis, and evaluate joint damage.
 The heterogeneity of clinical manifestations usually requires a multimodal imaging approach.